-The VLA can be broken into as many as five sub-arrays, each of which can observe a different object at a different band.
-This is especially useful for multi-band flux monitoring observations, and for observing compact objects for which the VLA's full imaging capability and sensitivity are not required.
 However, important restrictions apply when multiple sub-arrays are used: all sub-arrays must simultaneously be either in continuum or line mode.
 And, if in line mode, all subarrays must use 50 MHz bandwidth, or all must use bandwidths less than 50 MHz.
 Other restrictions apply, and users should call Ken Sowinski for details (for room and phone numbers of selected NRAO staff, see section 7).

-All antennas are outfitted with receivers for six wavelength bands centered near $\lambda 90, 20, 6, 3.6, 2.0$ and 1.3cm.
+All antennas are outfitted with receivers for six wavelength bands centered near $\lambda 90$, 20, 6, 3.6, 2.0 and 1.3cm.
 These bands are commonly referred to as P, L, C, X, U, and K bands, respectively.
-In addition, eight antennas are equipped with 73.8 MHz ($\lambda 400 \text{ cm} : 4 \text{ band}$) receivers.
+Ten antennas are now equipped with 0.7cm receivers (Q-band).
+The feeds for the eight antennas equipped at 73.8 MHz have been removed for at least the duration of the all-sky surveys.

 The array can tune to two different frequencies from the same receiver (front end) provided the frequency difference does not exceed approximately 450 MHz.
-Righthand circular (RCP) and left-hand circular (LCP) polarizations are received for both frequencies.
+Right-hand circular (RCP) and left-hand circular (LCP) polarizations are received for both frequencies.
 Each of these four data streams is called an IF channel.
 Observations at more widely separated frequencies can be made within the same run by time switching between the frequencies.
 This operation takes less than 30 seconds.
-The array can also simultaneously observe one frequency within L band and one within P band (known as LP band) or one within P band and one within 4 band (known as 4P band).
-These are the only currently supported modes in which frequencies within two different bands can be observed simultaneously.
+The array can also simultaneously observe one frequency within L band and one within P band (known as LP band).
+This is the only currently supported mode in which frequencies within two different bands can be observed simultaneously (others are possible but not supported).